OneideLuizSchneider/docker-compose-repo/README.md

 ```

-remove the nome in front, example:
+remove the name in front, example:
   mysql-docker-compose.yml to docker-compose.yml

 exec: